 - The earpieces or frame of your glasses can potentially break the mask’s seal and allow the water to seep inside.
 The glasses are meant to sit at a specific distance you’re your eyes and this may not always be possible as the mask may push or pull the frame, causing imbalance of vision and discomfort.

-For those with corrective eye glasses, a prescription snorkel mask is nothing less than a bonanza.
-With the improvement in technology, more and more manufactures are producing these to meet the need of countless aspiring or avid snorkelers who wear prescription glasses.
+For those with corrective eyeglasses, a prescription snorkel mask is nothing less than a bonanza.
+With the improvement in technology, more and more manufacturers are producing optical masks, where they create flat lenses that are bonded to the inside of the mask, to meet the need of countless aspiring or avid snorkelers who wear glasses.
+You can also buy a full-face snorkel mask with built-in prescription lenses.

-Having said that, pre-made prescription diving lenses can cause you an arm and a leg and usually both the eyes will come with the same prescription – this will be problem for those who have high difference in numbers of both eyes and hence, these prescription masks may not be a workable solution for them.
+Having said that, pre-made prescription lenses and an optical dive mask can cost you an arm and a leg, and usually both the eyes will come with the same prescription – this will be problem for those who have high difference in numbers of both eyes and hence, these prescription masks may not be a workable solution for them.

-Contact lenses are, by far, one of the best options that a glass wearer can consider when looking to snorkel.
-It is safe, easy to use, disposable, and doesn’t present any problems with the snorkeling mask either.
+Wearing contact lenses is, by far, one of the best options that a glass wearer can consider when looking to snorkel.
+They are safe, easy to use, and the disposable contact lenses don’t present any problems with the snorkeling mask either.

-However, it does have it limitations at times.
-You need to avoid certain lenses, for example, the ones that can cause irritation or the hard and gas permeable lenses, which can be painful and cause blurry vision if you intend to dive, given the excess the pressure as you go deeper underwater.
+However, it does have its limitations at times.
+If you wear contacts, you need to avoid certain lenses, for example, the ones that can cause irritation and eye infections, or the hard and gas permeable lenses, which can be painful and cause blurry vision if you intend to dive, given the excess pressure as you go deeper underwater.
+Rather opt for wearing soft contact lenses.

-You should keep you eyes closed if you intend to take your mask off under water for any reason or when you suspect that water has seeped within the mask.
+You should keep your eyes closed if you wear contact lenses and intend to take your mask off underwater for any reason or when you suspect that water has seeped within the mask.
 The lenses can come off and get lost if they come in contact with water.

 Custom Made Prescription Lenses

-Whether you have a unique eye sight issue (where you need a bifocal lens, have an astigmatism issue or the like) or there are no other readymade options available to you, then you can resort to custom made prescription lenses.
+Whether you have a unique eyesight issue (where you need bifocal lenses, have an astigmatism issue, or the like) or there are no other readymade options available to you, then you can resort to custom-made prescription lenses.

-Just opt for a non-prescription mask and replace its lenses with what your prescription is.
-This can be done with the assistance of a dive shop (who specialize in prescription masks) or an optician, who will require your mask and prescription to create something for you.
+Just opt for a non-prescription mask and replace its removable lenses with your prescription lenses.
+This can be done with the assistance of the local dive shop (who specialize in prescription masks) or an optician, who will require both your mask and your glasses prescription to create the prescription mask lens for you.

-This isn’t a cheap option but an effective one and worth the investment if you are an avid or habitual snorkeler or diver.
-You just need to ensure that the snorkel mask fits your face appropriately, before you send it for customization.
+A prescription lens isn’t a cheap option but an effective one and worth the investment if you are an avid or habitual snorkeler or diver.
+You just need to ensure that the snorkel mask fits your face appropriately before you send it for customization.

 DIY Prescription Snorkel Mask

-One of the reasonable (from a pricing perspective) and effective options (in certain instances) is a DIY prescription snorkel mask.
+One of the reasonable (from a pricing perspective) and effective options (in certain instances) are DIY prescription diving masks.

-As the name suggests, you can create it yourself by using:
+As the name suggests, you can create a prescription diving mask yourself by using:

 - Snorkel mask (something that is fit for purpose and not necessarily expensive)